Memorandum D11-8-5: Conditional Relief Tariff Items

 5. In addition to the conditions specified in the text of the tariff item, importers relying on conditional relief relating to the "use" of the good are subject to specific record keeping requirements under the Imported Goods Records Regulations (Regulations).

-Definition of "For use in"
+Definition of "for use in"

 9. Subsection 2(1) of the Customs Tariff defines the term "for use in" as meaning "that the goods must be wrought or incorporated into, or attached to, other goods referred to in that tariff item."